 A precis is a critical piece of writing.
 Make sure that yours has the following qualities.

 - It should be well-written so the reader can easily understand what you are trying to convey.
 Use clear and simple language.

-- It must be correct and error-free, add correct facts and figures, check for any grammatical and punctuation mistakes.
+- It must be correct and error-free, add correct facts and figures, and check for grammatical and punctuation mistakes.

-- Stay objective; only provide useful information and not your opinion.
+- Stay objective; only provide useful information and not your personal opinion.

 - It should be coherent with the original text.

 - Keep it concise; avoid adding unnecessary information.

 Following are the essential elements of a precis:

 A reader should understand what the writer wants to say.
 A precis is a short summary of the story.
 It should be easy for people to understand.

 When you write a precis, you should look for punctuation, grammar, and sentence structure mistakes.
 You should also double-check all of the dates, addresses, facts, and figures that were used.